Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ## Create a Settings View

-Create an IoT Central Settings View to set the CO2 alert level for the CO2 monitor.
+Create an IoT Central Settings View to set the CO2 alert level and altitude for the CO2 monitor.

 1. From the device view page, select **Manage template**, then select **Edit template**.
 1. Select **Views**.